 Entering the main hall

 The Design & Concepts section greets you.
-Now I pride myself on my knowledge of the British motor industry, but there were concepts here I was never aware of.
+Now, I pride myself on having an acceptable knowledge of the British motor industry, but there were concepts here of which I was never aware.

 Full size prototype British cars displayed on scaled-up toy boxes